DataFire/Integrations/integrations/generated/amazonaws_firehose/README.md

 * KinesisStreamARN `string`

 ### KinesisStreamSourceConfiguration
-* KinesisStreamSourceConfiguration `object`: The stream and role ARNs for a Kinesis stream used as the source for a delivery stream.
+* KinesisStreamSourceConfiguration `object`: The stream and role Amazon Resource Names (ARNs) for a Kinesis data stream used as the source for a delivery stream.
   * KinesisStreamARN **required** [KinesisStreamARN](#kinesisstreamarn)
   * RoleARN **required** [RoleARN](#rolearn)

 ### KinesisStreamSourceDescription
-* KinesisStreamSourceDescription `object`: Details about a Kinesis stream used as the source for a Kinesis Firehose delivery stream.
+* KinesisStreamSourceDescription `object`: Details about a Kinesis data stream used as the source for a Kinesis Data Firehose delivery stream.
   * DeliveryStartTimestamp [DeliveryStartTimestamp](#deliverystarttimestamp)
   * KinesisStreamARN [KinesisStreamARN](#kinesisstreamarn)
   * RoleARN [RoleARN](#rolearn)